PhD, MSc, BSc (Hons)

 Biography

-He has previously worked as study coordinator on a number of research studies into chronic pain and is continuing to co-ordinate the PACFiND project.
-He completed a PhD by publication at the University of Aberdeen and previously gained a MSc in Psychological Research Methods and a BSc Open degree from the Open University.
+He has previously contributed to a Versus Arthritis–funded project on the risk factors for high-impact chronic pain, and has coordinated a number of studies into chronic pain, including the PACFiND project on redesigning care pathways for fibromyalgia.
+He completed a PhD by publication at the University of Aberdeen, and holds an MSc in Psychological Research Methods and a BSc (Open) from the Open University.

 Qualifications